NEW KIMONO Brand

 Now, Hisayo Shito has launched a new KIMONO Brand.

-His goal is to share the vibrant and delicate tradition of Japanese culture with as many people as possible...
+Her goal is to share the vibrant and delicate tradition of Japanese culture with as many people as possible...

 And to energize the artisans who create these beautiful pieces...